WWE News: Former Champion Says WWE Should Make This Change To Reverse Ratings Decline

 The past few weeks have seen various reports point to WWE’s ongoing problem of declining ratings, as viewership figures for both Monday Night Raw and SmackDown Live are hovering at historically low levels.
 This has reportedly led to changes such as the Wild Card Rule, which, as explained on the WWE website, allows a “limited” number of wrestlers from one brand to “cross brand lines for one-night-only appearances,” but imposes storyline penalties on those who make the jump without permission.

-In a recent interview with Pro Wrestling 24/7, former WWE superstar Jack Swagger, who now uses his real name, Jake Hager, as part of Bellator MMA’s heavyweight division, opened up on several topics, including his recent stint with Lucha Underground and his current mixed martial arts career with Bellator.
+In a recent interview with Pro Wrestling 24/7, former WWE superstar Jack Swagger — who now uses his real name, Jake Hager, as part of Bellator MMA’s heavyweight division — opened up on several topics, including his recent stint with Lucha Underground and his current mixed martial arts career with Bellator.
 The interview was conducted a few days ahead of Hager’s most recent fight for the promotion, where he notched his second MMA win by defeating T.J.
 Jones via submission at Bellator 221 on Sunday, per Bleacher Report.

 When asked about WWE’s current issues, Hager commented that the creative and ratings-related problems may be related to viewer saturation, as it’s hard to sustain interest by making five to six hours a week of programming “truly entertaining” to most people.
 As such, he opined that WWE would be better off changing its business model and shifting to a yearly schedule that has an eight-month regular season and a four-month offseason.